MicrosoftLearning/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-01b__instructions.md

 1. Delete the custom policy definition named **az10001b - Audit tag and its value** from the initiative.

-1. Delete the built-in policy definition named **Enforce tag and its value** from the initiative.
+1. Delete the built-in policy definition named **Enforce tag and its value** from the initiative and save the changes.

    > **Note**: At this point, your initiative contains a single policy that automatically remediates tagging non-compliance during deployment of new resources and provides evaluation of compliance status.